Friends of MM trip to Nepal - Nepal

 - Staff food, accommodation, insurance & equipment

-- In Kathmandu, accommodation in either the AA guest house or tents on the grounds of the AA guest house
+- In Kathmandu, accommodation in either the AA guest house or tourist hotel (depending on size of team)

 - Tea House/Lodge accommodation in the mountains and on safari